MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker-compose.md

 ### Scale

-Setup multiple instances of a container locally.
+Set up multiple instances of a container locally.

 Use the `--scale` flag.